ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 3.)
 Reinstall Baldur's Gate 3

 - **Nuke BG3** (optional but _highly recommended_): Uninstall the game _completely_, delete anything left of the install folder (e.g. D:/SteamLibrary/steamapps/common/Baldurs Gate 3), and delete the folder at %localappdata%\Larian Studios.
 This is to ensure no errant files are leftover from previous playthroughs and is especially important for preventing data mismatches that will block multiplayer.
 Nuking everything improves the odds that Listo works as expected by providing a blank slate to build up from.
-Otherwise some files like an unwanted modsettings.lsx or gustavdev could interfere with Listo.
-This is especially true now with Mod.io integration and Larian's official mod manager services.
+Otherwise some files like an unwanted modsettings.lsx or Mod.io subscriptions could interfere with Listo.
 - Also ensure that your new Baldur's Gate 3 is in a steam folder on the base of your drive (IE: C:/Steam/.../BaldursGate3) if possible, Wabbajack/MO2 might struggle if it is in a default Steam location like C:/program files(86)/Steam/.../BG3.
 - Remove the BG3 Script Extender if you installed it manually (this should have happened with the nuking).
-- After reinstalling, launch the game (vanilla from Steam) once to regenerate all of the folders/paths that MO2 and BG3MM need.
+- After reinstalling, launch the game (vanilla from Steam) and reach the main menu once to regenerate all of the folders/paths that MO2 and BG3MM need.
 When you reach the main menu, quit and continue to Step 3.

 ### 3.)
 Preparing Your Listonomicon Folder